aesara-devs/aesara/doc/extending/using_params.rst

 .. note::

-   If you want to have multiple parameters, Aesara provides the convenient class :class:`aesara.graph.params_type.ParamsType` that allows to bundle many parameters into one object that will be available in both Python (as a Python object) and C code (as a struct).
+   If you want to have multiple parameters, Aesara provides the convenient class :class:`aesara.link.c.params_type.ParamsType` that allows to bundle many parameters into one object that will be available in both Python (as a Python object) and C code (as a struct).
    See :ref:`ParamsType tutorial and API documentation <libdoc_graph_params_type>` for more infos.